Best gravel bike shoes and cyclocross shoes 2024: for when you are on and off the bike

 Reasons to avoid

-Combining old-school looks with new-school tech, the Giro Empire VR90 is a very desirable shoe.
-When tested, we found the shoes to be a great mix of performance, comfort and efficiency.
-The one-piece microfibre upper comes with a rubber toe cap for extra protection and a full lace retention system.
-These laces made it hard to get the perfect retention on the first attempt, so can add an element of mid-ride faff.
+Starting with the tech, the one-piece microfibre upper comes with a rubber toe cap for extra protection and a full lace retention system.
+In testing, we did find these laces made it hard to get the perfect retention on the first attempt and you might find an element of mid-ride faff.

 The sole uses a sticky Vibram rubber tread with an Easton EC90 full carbon sole unit.
 This provides the Empire with an incredibly stiff pedalling platform and ample grip in most conditions too.
 For those conditions and races when you might slip and slide, Giro provides steel toe spikes for extra grip.